Your Rat's Diet

 Feeding Dog Foods:

-I will supplement my nursing moms/growing babies with high quality dog food as well as fresh foods.
+I will supplement my nursing moms/growing babies with high quality dog food for extra protein, which moms and babies need.

 Feeding Cat Foods: